The Perfect Answer

-Levi had done his own research into her family background before he took the job to rescue her.
+Levi had done his own research into her family background before accepting the job to rescue her.
 He didn’t ask Madeline about her dad because there wasn’t a father listed on the birth certificate.
 Her mom, Elizabeth McCaffery, had been a single mother.
 The rest of the story pretty much went as Madeline told it.
-After her mother’s death, her grandmother, Dorothy McCaffery, was granted full custody and raised her granddaughter on her own modest pension.
-Her grandfather, Albert McCaffery, had passed on some twenty years ago.
+After her mother’s death, her grandmother, Dorothy McCaffery, was granted full custody and raised her granddaughter on her modest pension.
+Her grandfather, Albert McCaffery, had passed on some twenty years earlier.
 Levi had searched even deeper into Madeline’s family background hoping to find something that would directly, or indirectly, tie her to the fae, but came up empty.
 For all intensive purposes, she was a normal, lower-class human girl.
 However, it was very possible someone had covered up her or her family’s tracks.
 There had to be something, he just hadn’t found it yet, and that intrigued him.
 No simple, lower-class human was worth that much money.

-“I guess you can say the necklace is important to me, but I can’t imagine why it would be important to anyone else, unless they wanted to sell it.”
+“I guess you can say the necklace is important to me, but I can’t imagine why it would be important to anyone else unless they wanted to sell it.”

 Reflecting back on the night she was kidnapped, she remembered how they shoved her down on her bed when she tried to run out of the room.
 When they grabbed at her necklace, she thought they were going to rape her.
 A paralyzing chill ran down her spine as she dwelled on that single moment.

-“They only tried to take it off me once, now that I think about it,” she said, her voice a bit shaky from the memory, “When they first broke into my apartment.
+“They only tried to take it off me once, now that I think about it,” she said, her voice a bit shaky from memory, “When they first broke into my apartment.
 Then they started to go through my jewelry box.
-Maybe it’s not this necklace they were looking for?
+Maybe it’s not this necklace they were looking for.
 Do you think they will try again?”

 “Vampires, shapeshifters, phantoms... basically if you’ve heard of some sort of monster, they exist in one form or another.
 Myths always have a basis in truth.”

-He could tell she was considering all the possible fiction vs. reality situations deeply now, as her gaze was a dozen fables away, and clearly shaken.
+He could tell she was considering all the possible fiction vs. reality situations deeply now, as her gaze was a dozen fables away, and rightfully shaken.
 His voice softened, hoping to cushion the blow of the reality she was going to have to deal with from this point forward.

 “Think of it this way - most of the world is dead to what’s going on, draped in blindness, like there's a shroud of gossamer keeping them from seeing what's really there.
 Everyday things reinforce that blindness.
 Take the news for example.
 Or social media.
 All the trending stories are just distractions.
 They keep the public fighting and arguing differences of opinions, and redirect any focus from things that are actually important.
 And the few people who rip away the gossamer, be it by chance or by choice, realize that to survive they have to support the deceit and the distractions.
 If they don't... well, you know what happens to people spouting nonsense about monsters and conspiracies...”